Micheal Martin: ‘Meat on bone’ needed to resolve Northern Ireland Protocol

 “I think it also gives strength to the British-Irish Council which is a key part of the Good Friday Agreement.”

-Sinn Fein president Mary Lou McDonald, who could not attend due to the crisis at Stormont, said more than a change of mood music is needed to restore powersharing.
+Sinn Fein president Mary Lou McDonald said more than a change of mood music is needed to restore powersharing.

 She called for an intensification of the UK-EU talks on the Northern Ireland Protocol as she welcomed Mr Sunak’s attendance at the summit.